DirtyHairy/thumbulator.ts/README.md

         // read a 16 bit word at the given address
     },
     read32: (address: number): number => {
-        // optional; read a 32 bit word (will use read16 instead if not specified) },
+        // optional; read a 32 bit word (will use read16 instead if not defined) },
     write16: (address: number, value: number) => {
-        // owrite a 16 bit word to the given address },
+        // write a 16 bit word to the given address
+    },
     write32: (address: number, value: number) => {
-        // optional; write a 32 bit word (will use write16 if not specified) }
+        // optional; write a 32 bit word (will use write16 if not defined) }
 });
 ```